Logo image of Columbia Parkinson's Support Group

 [from Northwest Parkinson's Foundation - Parkinson's Post May / June 2011]

-Like many support groups, the Columbia Parkinson's Support Group's web site, monthly programs, and services are made possible because of our wonderful volunteers and their wonderful support by donating of their time, talents, resources, and other types of contributions.
-There are many different ways you can volunteer.
+Like any other support group, the Columbia Parkinson's Support Group's monthly programs, and services to the Parkinson's community are made possible because of our wonderful Volunteers, who donate their time, talents, resources, and other types of contributions.
+You can share and donate in many different ways to your local Parkinson's support group.

+Volunteering to any cause that's important to you is extremely gratifying.
 As a volunteer you will not only will you help your local Parkinson’s support group, but you will feel better personally by volunteering and giving back to your community.
 You can volunteer and share your experience, skills and talents; and you can volunteer to learn new skills.

 Return to top of this page